Nero103/Data_Job_Analysis_SQL_Project/README.md

 LIMIT 5
 ```

-Here is are the detail insights from the queries result-set.
+Here are the detailed insights from the query result-set.

 **SQL, Excel, and Python lead the list**.
 This suggests a broad need across industries for data manipulation, analysis, and programming capabilities. 📊🐍

-**Tableau and Power BI indicates the significant value placed on data visualization** skills.
+**Tableau and Power BI indicate the significant value placed on data visualization** skills.
 These tools are essential for transforming data into actionable insights. 📈

 **SQL as a Keystone Skill** shows its prominent position, with the highest number of mentions, highlights its status as a keystone skill for data professionals, reinforcing its critical role in data querying and management